NASA-CHEETA/SU2_Columbia/README.md

 </p>

 # SU2 (ver.
-7.2.0 "Blackbird/Columbia"): The Open-Source CFD Code
+7.2.0 "Columbia"): A SU2 fork for large-scale aeroelastic optimization

 This is a fork of SU2 v.
 7.2.0